optiosteam/payconiq-client-php/README.md

 ```

 ## Migrating from 1.x to 2.x: Migration Payconiq > WERO/Bancontact
-On `2025-09-21 05:50:00 CET` the endpoints will be updated automatically to use the new endpoints according to https://docs.payconiq.be/guides/general/preprod072025v4

 The code has been updated for PHP 8 (constructor property promotion, enums, immutable with `readonly`, ...)

 All resources (`Payment`, `Creditor`, `Debtor`, `SearchResult`) are now immutable.